Into the Millennium Tour

 The Into the Millennium Tour was the fourth concert tour by the Backstreet Boys in support of their third studio album, Millennium (1999).
-The tour comprised 123 in 84 cities spanning three legs.
-The North American legs featured concerts at arenas and stadiums and it became the fastest grossing tour of all time.
+The tour comprised 123 concerts in 84 cities spanning three legs.
+The North American legs featured concerts at arenas and stadiums and it became one of the fastest grossing tours of all time.

 The tour was beaten by the Bruce Springsteen and the E Street Band Reunion Tour for the Pollstar Concert Industry Award for Major Tour of the Year for 1999, but won the award for Most Creative Stage Production.

 Background

-Before the tour commenced, the group filmed a Disney Channel concert special on May 11, 1999 from the New Amsterdam Theatre in New York City.
+Before the tour commenced, the group filmed a Disney Channel concert special on May 11, 1999, from the New Amsterdam Theatre in New York City.
 The first leg of the tour was a European leg, which ran from June 2–August 7, 1999 and featured more than 40 concerts in over 30 cities and 13 countries.
 The first leg of the North American tour initially sold 53 dates (40 announced and 13 added due to demand) in 39 cities, scheduled to run from September 14–December 2, 1999.
 The entire leg sold out on the August 14 onsale date.
 The reported 765,000 tickets grossed sales estimated at $30 million, with face values set at $28.50 and $38.50, putting the entire tour on sale on one morning was an unusual sales method which allowed the on sale to become an event and resulted in broken sales records.
 A majority of the tickets sold out within the first hour of the sale, and several venues set records for sell-out speed.
 After adding several additional shows, the leg ultimately comprised 53 shows with some venues hosting three consecutive shows.
 As a result of Hurricane Floyd, which was approaching Florida, the band was forced to postpone the first two tour dates from September 14 and 15 to December 5 and 6.

 This leg (if not also the final leg) was officially titled "Sears Presents Backstreet Boys Into The Millennium Tour", as Sears sponsored at least the first North American leg, as did Polaroid.
 The second North American leg of the tour ran from February 11–March 15, 2000.
 The concert at Georgia Dome, Atlanta, was the 5th most attended concert in American history and the most attended concert by a pop artist.